jaclu/tmux-menus/docs/Debugging.md

 ## TMUX_MENUS_HANDLER

-- `0` - use built in menus if available, otherwise whiptail/dialog if found
+- `0` - (default) use built in menus if available, otherwise whiptail/dialog if found
 - `1` - force whiptail
 - `2` - force dialog